 Applicants should consult the Carnegie website for current areas of focus.
 Recent research programs include: Asia (including China and Japan programs), Democracy and Rule of Law, Europe, Geoeconomics and Strategy, Middle East, Nuclear Policy, Russia and Eurasia, South Asia, or Technology and International Affairs.

 UT Austin may nominate up to two (2) students for consideration.
-The internal UT selection due date is December 7, 2018.
-Please email firstname.lastname@example.org for an application or to inquire about consideration if you have extenuating circumstances and cannot meet the internal deadline.
+The internal UT selection due date is December 6, 2019.
+Please email firstname.lastname@example.org if you are considering an application.